 How to Fix a Leaking Garden Hose

 Where is your garden hose leaking from?
 The location of the leak will define how you'll fix that leaking garden hose.
-Before you call a plumber or run out to replace your garden hose, try these DIY solutions to fix a leaky garden hose.
+Before you call a plumber or run out to spend money on a replacement, try these DIY solutions to fix a leaky garden hose.

-In very cool news: The city of Dallas is offering assistance with small plumbing repairs in Dallas, including fixing hose bibs, via their Minor Plumbing Repair Program.
-Since fixing a hose bib is a water-saving measure, check to find out if your municipality offers assistance or incentives through the water utility department.
+The city of Dallas is offering residents assistance with water-conserving small plumbing repairs, including fixing hose bibs, via their Minor Plumbing Repair Program.
+Since fixing a hose bib is a water-saving measure, check to find out whether your municipality offers assistance or incentives through the water utility department.

 Chaya Kurtz writes for Networx.com.

 Updated January 8, 2018.